v-exec/Elyium/README.md

 - Add interaction options for when the user is near entities, in menu.

-#### Foundation
+#### Technicality

-- Create save functionality that triggers after every narrative sequence has been resolved.
+- Create load functionality that loads saved entity data on startup.

 - Verify phone compatabilities.